What we treat

 Thinking of taking the leap and trying Wegovy weight loss injections or another treatment like Mounjaro?
 We’re here for you—and we’re so excited for you to reach your goals.

-Through our weight loss programme, you’ll get weight loss medication posted to you each month, plus personalised support and guidance from our coaches and clinicians.
+With our weight loss treatment, you’ll get weight loss medication posted to you each month and guidance from our prescribers.

 Take our quiz to find out if you’re eligible.